v3io/parquez/README.md

 Users will be able to create a view for the “parquez” table using a script Rest call . script parameters
-View name
+View name  <br />
-Partition by [h / m / d / y] - only time based partition is supported in this phase Partition creation interval – 1 - 24h , 1-31d, 1-12m, 1-Ny.
+Partition by [h / m / d / y] - only time based partition is supported in this phase  <br />
+Partition creation interval – 1 - 24h , 1-31d, 1-12m, 1-Ny.  <br />
-KeyValue window – h, d,m, y
+KeyValue window – h, d,m, y  <br />
-Historical window – h, d,m, y
+Historical window – h, d,m, y  <br />
-Table name (the KV table for the view, need to specify the full path) config file path
+Table name (the KV table for the view, need to specify the full path)  <br />
+config file path   <br />

 The view will be created in Presto based on Hive & V3IO KV Once the user creates the view an automated job is created by the interval given:
 Job creates the view